 - 7.9.2 The NPPG provides guidance as to when air quality would be relevant to a planning decision.
-In summary, it states that when deciding whether air quality is relevant to a planning application, considerations could include whether the development would, amongst other considerations: - Significantly affect traffic in the immediate vicinity of the proposed development site or further afield. - Introduce new point sources of air pollution e.g. furnaces. - Give rise to potentially unacceptable impact (such as dust) during construction for nearby sensitive locations.

-- 7.9.3 In relation to air quality, Policy DM9 of the Development Management Policies LDD (adopted July 2013) advises that development will not be permitted where it would: - Have an adverse impact on air pollution levels, particularly where it would adversely affect air quality in an Air Quality Management Area and/or - Be subject to unacceptable levels of air pollutants or disturbance from existing pollutant sources. - 7.9.4 The Environmental Statement includes a Chapter on Air Quality, informed by an air quality assessment.
+In summary, it states that when deciding whether air quality is relevant to a planning application, considerations could include whether the development would, amongst other considerations: - Significantly affect traffic in the immediate vicinity of the proposed development site or further afield. - Introduce new point sources of air pollution e.g. furnaces. - Give rise to potentially unacceptable impact (such as dust) during construction for nearby sensitive locations. - 7.9.3 In relation to air quality, Policy DM9 of the Development Management Policies LDD (adopted July 2013) advises that development will not be permitted where it would: - Have an adverse impact on air pollution levels, particularly where it would adversely affect air quality in an Air Quality Management Area and/or - Be subject to unacceptable levels of air pollutants or disturbance from existing pollutant sources. - 7.9.4 The Environmental Statement includes a Chapter on Air Quality, informed by an air quality assessment.
 This shows that with the baseline pollutant concentrations and proposed traffic generation onto the existing road network, the impact of new vehicle emissions from the proposed development would be negligible.
 Mitigation measures could be used to reduce impacts at the construction phase.
-The Environmental Health officer has reviewed the submission and raises no objections.
+The Environmental Health officer has reviewed this assessment of the likely air quality impacts of the proposed development and raises no objections subject to conditions.